Fashion Illustration using Procreate app, by Laura Volpintesta

 This means that the informative pencil lines that show individual design details, seams, pockets, stitching, folds, etc…… get to “SIT ON TOP OF THE PILE” of layers, and the colors can sit behind that.

-LAYERS are one of my favorite aspects of all ipad fashion illustration and design work, please leave a comment and let me know if you ‘d like me to teach more about layers in a future post!
+LAYERS are definitely one of my favorite aspects of all ipad fashion illustration and design work, please leave a comment and let me know if you ‘d like me to teach more about layers in a future post!

 MODEL DRAWING on Procreate app